9. Normal Mapping#

 std::vector<glm::vec3> bitangents;

 We are going to send the tangents and bitangents to the GPU using vertex buffers in the same way as we did for the vertices, texture co-ordinates and normal vectors.
-In model.hpp under the private: declaration add the identifiers for the tangent and bitangent buffers.
+Under the private: declaration add the identifiers for the tangent and bitangent buffers.

 We now create a private method for our model class to calculate the tangent and bitangent vectors.
 Add the following method declaration.